felixnyamweya/wpsso-schema-json-ld/readme.txt

 * Detects JSON-LD scripts in post content (from Gutenberg editor blocks, for example) and includes their data in the Schema CreativeWork type / sub-types (**NEW in v1.31.0**).

-* Includes the Schema JSON-LD created by the Yoast SEO Ho-To and FAQ editor blocks into the main webpage Schema markup (**NEW in v1.31.0**).
+* Includes the Schema JSON-LD created by the Yoast SEO How-To and FAQ editor blocks into the main webpage Schema markup (**NEW in v1.31.0**).

 * Includes Aggregate Rating values (if available) in the main webpage Schema "aggregateRating" property.